mediamonks/react-size-observer/docs/defining-ranges.md

 );
 ```

-> Why❔ This will make sure that there is always an active range, even on very small or very large elements
+> Why ❔ This will make sure that there is always an active range, even on very small or very large elements

 #### Range boundaries